MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-virtual-desktop-multi-session.md

 For more information on Windows Virtual Desktop licensing requirements, see [What is Windows Virtual Desktop?](/azure/virtual-desktop/overview#requirements).

 Windows 10 Enterprise multi-session VMs are treated as a separate OS edition and some existing Windows 10 Enterprise configurations won’t be supported for this edition.
-Intune management does not depend on or interfere with Windows Virtual Desktop management of the same VM.
+Using Microsoft Endpoint Manager does not depend on or interfere with Windows Virtual Desktop management of the same VM.

 ## Create the device configuration profile

-Intune only supports managing Windows 10 Enterprise multi-session by using device configurations.
+Microsoft Endpoint Manager only supports managing Windows 10 Enterprise multi-session by using device configurations.
 This means only policies defined in the OS scope and apps configured to install in the system context can be applied to WVD multi-session VMs.
 Additionally, all multi-session configurations must be targeted to devices or device groups.

 Existing device configuration profiles are not supported for Windows 10 Enterprise multi-session VMs, with the exception of Certificate profiles, which are available under Templates.
 Note that we only support device certificates at this point.